gtk-flutter/libadwaita/README.md

 ## GTK ❤️ Flutter
 Unofficial implementation of GTK Widgets, themes and titlebar buttons in Flutter.
-Based on the GNOME Human Interface Guidelines
+Based on the GNOME Human Interface Guidelines.

 ### Features
 - Adwaita style Colors and icons